 Also, Clarks Creek and its tributaries do not meet water quality standards for fecal coliform.

 What we have done

-We worked with a stakeholder group (Pierce County, City of Puyallup, Washington State University Puyallup, local citizens, Washington State Department of Transportation, Puyallup Tribe of Indians, and the U.S. Environmental Protection Agency) to develop the plan.
+We worked with a stakeholder group to develop a TMDL (water cleanup plan).
+The group was comprised of local residents and staff from Pierce County, City of Puyallup, Washington State University Puyallup, Washington State Department of Transportation, Puyallup Tribe of Indians, and the U.S. Environmental Protection Agency.

 The Clarks Creek Water Quality Improvement Plan assigns the amount of pollution the creek can receive and still meet water quality standards.
 Any additional pollution needs to be reduced by an equivalent amount or eliminated to achieve clean water.